 Rent or Sell?
 What to Do When You Leave Your Home.
+Here are seven questions to ask yourself when you make this life-changing transition.

 You've decided to move, but you have a home to consider.
 Do you sell or rent?
 While an investment property can generate a nice income over time, you have to figure out if keeping this home is part of your long-term financial plan and if you want that added responsibility.